hyf1888/JustLend-DAO-Doc/docs/developers/supply_and_borrow_market/sbmV2.md

 # SBM V2

 JustLend DAO V2 is a fully upgraded decentralized lending protocol built on the TRON network.
-It introduces a dual-layer isolated margin mechanism composed of Vaults and Markets, along with an Adaptive Curve Interest Rate Model (IRM) for dynamic rate adjustment.
+It introduces a dual-layer isolated-lending model composed of Vaults and Markets, along with an Adaptive Curve Interest Rate Model (IRM) for dynamic rate adjustment.
 The V2 system primarily consists of several core smart contracts — **Moolah Market**, **Moolah Vault**, **TRX Provider**, **Resilient Oracle**, and **Interest Rate Model** — each serving a distinct purpose within the ecosystem:

 * **Moolah Market** handles core lending and borrowing operations, including supply, withdrawal, collateral management, and liquidation. **MoolahMarket.sol** allows users to:
     * Market Creation